 - Open for international candidates

-University of oxford Notable Alumni
+University of Oxford Notable Alumni

 Gifted men and women have studied or taught at the University throughout its history.
 Among them are 28 British Prime Ministers, at least 30 international leaders, 55 Nobel Prize winners, and 120 Olympic medal winners.